Christian-Me/node-red-contrib-home/ESPEasy/Sonoff-S20-EU-V0.0.0/readme.md

 version 0.0.2

 The sonoff S20 is a nice cheap wall plug including an ESP8266.
 It comes (currently) with only 1MB of flash memory which makes OTA updates difficult.
 For OTA you need minimum of twice the size of your firmware to do OTA updates.
-But as some of the flash is needed for other things even 512kb is too  (604Kb is the absolute maximum for the two step method)
+But as some of the flash is needed for other things even 512kb will be too big (604Kb is the absolute maximum for the two step method)

-The current firmware if 611kb - So I have to strip down it a little bit more.... sorry
+The current firmware if 607kb - So I have to strip down it a little bit more.... sorry

 # configure ESPeasy
 ## main